-A long lease of this nature will often reserve only a very small nominal rent, which the freeholder will not collect.
-The vast majority of the time, leasehold property owners encounter very few problems and in fact, some property owners are not even aware that they have a leasehold agreement.
+A long lease of this nature, created a long time ago, will often reserve only a very small nominal rent, which the freeholder will not collect.
+The vast majority of the time, leasehold property owners encounter very few problems and, in fact, some property owners are not even aware that they have a leasehold agreement.

 The result is that property owners have been invoiced for planned maintenance and for services provided by the freeholders, and in the case of major structural repairs, such as replacing the roof, these costs may be tens of thousands of pounds.
 In some cases, the homeowners may not agree with the work that has been undertaken, or the charges for such work may be very expensive, and a better deal could have been negotiated.
 If the freeholder is making these decisions without consulting the leaseholders, the homeowners do not have a choice in the matter.